Ph0tonic/ParserMd2Html/README.md

 5. Once done restart your windows system
 6. Run the following commands `python -m pip install ply pydot yacc`

+It might be necessary to add the path of graphviz to your path if you want python to be able to use it.

 # To run our project

 ## Lex